 Former IL&FS MD Ramesh Bawa arrested

-New Delhi, Apr 13: Former Managing Director and Chief Executive Officer of crisis-hit IL&FS Financial Services (IFIN), Ramesh Bawa has been arrested by the Serious Fraud Investigation Office (SFIO) on Friday.
+New Delhi, Apr 13: Former managing director and chief executive officer of crisis-hit IL&FS Financial Services (IFIN), Ramesh Bawa has been arrested by the Serious Fraud Investigation Office (SFIO) on Friday.
 This is the second arrest made by the investigation arm of the Ministry of Corporate Affairs (MCA).

 Earlier this month, the agency had arrested Hari Sankaran, the former vice chairman of IL&FS.
 He is currently lodged in Mumbai's Byculla district jail.